-The chief executive must send the agenda to every member of a meeting at least two clear working days before the day of the meeting, except in the case of an extraordinary meeting or an emergency meeting (see Standing Orders 8.4 and 8.10).
+The Chief Executive must send the agenda to every member of a meeting at least two clear working days before the day of the meeting, except in the case of an extraordinary meeting or an emergency meeting (see Standing Orders 8.4 and 8.10).

-The chief executive may send the agenda, and other materials relating to the meeting or other council business, to members by electronic means.
+The Chief Executive may send the agenda, and other materials relating to the meeting or other community board business, to members by electronic means.